-On average, patients need approximately a full day to recover, and almost all patients are well enough to resume normal routines the next day.
-It is not uncommon to experience some abdominal discomfort after a colonoscopy, like cramping and/or bloating.
+On average, patients need approximately a full day to recover, and some feel well enough to resume normal routines the next day.
+When polyps are extracted during a colonoscopy, the recovery time may last about a week.
+It is not uncommon to experience some abdominal discomfort after a colonoscopy, like cramping and bloating.
 Our Arizona Digestive Health providers will provide further details about what to anticipate during your recovery.

 The gold standard for colon cancer screenings